SumoLogic/sumologic-documentation/docs/manage/data-deletion.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Data Deletion allows you to quickly and easily request the removal of ingested data from Sumo Logic.
+Deletion requests allow you to quickly and easily request the removal of ingested data from Sumo Logic.
 This is particularly useful for removing inadvertently ingested sensitive data.

 You can independently and swiftly remove sensitive data, mitigating compliance issues and potential data exposure without needing to contact Sumo Logic support.